 Safe Haven's goal is to provide a safe, supervised, age-appropriate, and friendly environment for children to visit with their non-custodial parent or exchange between parents for visits.

-When relationship problems between parents escalate into confrontations and violence that the children may witness, the effect can be devastating, with long-term effects on the child.
-Safe Haven assures that everyone in the family feels safe and that the children, in particular, are free to have a positive relationship with both parents without fear of consequence.
+When relationship problems between parents escalate into confrontations and violence that the children may witness the effect can be devastating, with long-term effects on the child.
+Safe Haven provides a safe, secure setting for children to visit with their parents.

-All visits and exchanges take place at either Child and Family Services' Traverse City facility or at our new Antrim County satellite center in the Mancelona Family Resource Center.
+All visits and exchanges take place at Child & Family Services' Safe Haven site.
 Parents are given different arrival and departure times and use different building entrances to optimize the safety of all parties.
 Observations by trained Safe Haven staff are conducted during all visits and exchanges, are documented accordingly, and are reported to referral sources monthly.